nihr43/bgp-unnumbered/README.md

 This is achieved by advertising ipv4 prefixes over ipv6 link-local nexthops.

-This allows layer-2 like ease of configuration of individual links, while maintaining a non-blocking fault-tolerant network architecture that is ( ideally ) vendor-agnostic.
+By trading a little more day-1 complexity in setup, we gain significant day-2 operation benefits.
+This architecture allows switch-like ease of configuration of individual links, while maintaining a non-blocking fault-tolerant network architecture that is ( ideally ) vendor-agnostic.

 Allowing hypervisors to take part in the layer-3 topology allows an operator to achieve higher overall utilization of each individual link, more freely manipulate virtual layer-2 segments across dispersed physical infrastructre ( vxlans ), and better investigate issues when they do arise with the more robust layer-3 toolset.